splunk/observability-workshop/content/en/s4r/3-initial-tour/4-log-observer-home/2-log-observer-home.md

 ![logo search](../images/log-filter-bar.png?width=920px)

-* Click on one of the log entries in the Logs table to validate the entry contains `cardType: "visa"`.
+* Click on one of the log entries in the Logs table to validate that the entry contains `cardType: "visa"`.

 {{% /notice %}}

 We will revisit Log Observer in more detail later.
-Next, let's check out Splunk Synthetics.
+Next, let's check out **Splunk Synthetics**.